 If the room does not always serve you to study, let your family know when you are studying.
 You can even leave a “do not disturb” sign on the door, “learn lessons — don’t knock off without knocking!”
 Or “please don’t make noise.”

 Decorate your study desk with posters, pictures, photos that inspire you and lift your spirits.
 Watch them only to motivate you and not distract.

 Think of What Inspires You

 Family or pet photos?
 A poster with the car of your dreams that you hope to buy at the end of your studies?
 Previous control in chemistry with the “two,” which you intend to fix?
 In other words, decide which method of motivation suits you best.
-Decorating a workplace is useful since it feels “yours,” even if you are working on it temporarily (like, say, at a dinner table or in a living room).
+Decorating a workplace is useful since it feels “yours,” even if you temporarily work on it (like, say, at a dinner table or in a living room).
 In addition to training accessories, bring some inspirational little things with you that will be easy to remove as soon as you finish.

 Impact your Feelings

 If you want to add color to your workplace, keep in mind that cold tones (blue, purple, green) evoke a feeling of peace and stability.
 Warm shades (red, yellow, orange) produce activity and sometimes worry.
 Therefore, if you are nervous before exams, use a cool palette for workplace decoration.
 If, on the contrary, you need to “stir up” yourself, choose warm colors.

 Some smells, such as lemon, lavender, jasmine, rosemary, cinnamon, and mint, can help elevate mood and improve performance.
 Try scented candles or essential oils (if neither you nor your family members are allergic).
 While the best environment for studying is a neutral background sound, rain noise, or classical music, if you don’t like them, choose just familiar music.
 Make a playlist of songs you’ve heard a million times; they will distract you less than a new hit that one wants to sing along.